List of unproduced films based on Marvel Comics imprints publications: Kick-Ass 3

 In April 2012, while Kick-Ass 2 was still in pre-production Mark Millar stated that a third film was also planned, but in June 2013, he revealed that it was not confirmed and would be dependent on how successful the second film was.
 Later the same month he further elaborated that if it went ahead, the third film would be the final installment: "Kick-Ass 3 is going to be the last one...
-I told Universal this and they asked me, 'What does that mean?'
+I told Universal this, and they asked me, 'What does that mean?'
 I said, 'It means that this is where it all ends'.
 They said, 'Do they all die at the end?'
-I said, 'Maybe' – because this is a realistic superhero story... if someone doesn't have a bullet proof vest like Superman, and doesn't have Batman's millions, then eventually he is going to turn around the wrong corner and get his head kicked in or get shot in the face.
+I said, 'Maybe' – because this is a realistic superhero story... if someone doesn't have a bulletproof vest like Superman, and doesn't have Batman's millions, then eventually he is going to turn around the wrong corner and get his head kicked in or get shot in the face.
 So Kick-Ass needs to reflect that.
 There has to be something dramatic at the end; he cannot do this for the rest of his life".
 Moretz has shown interest in returning for a third installment and would also be interested in exploring Hit-Girl's dark side: "I want to see something we haven't seen yet.
 Now we've seen who Mindy is, now we've seen who Hit-Girl is, I think we need to meld the characters together and have Mindy become Hit-Girl and Hit-Girl become Mindy.
 Maybe her natural hair has a streak of purple in it, maybe she really does go kind of crazy and go a bit darker since she lost her father.
-I would only do the third one if it was logical.
+I would only do the third one if it were logical.
 It needs to be a good script and a director, probably Matthew (Vaughn).
 The third film needs to fully wrap up the series and has to be a good note to end on".